 b) In March1981, following the heist of gold jewellery valued Rs.
 38 million and cash Rs.
-8.1 million from Peoples Bank, Neerveli, Jaffna and killing of Policemen - by Prabakaran, along with others of the Tamil Eelam Liberation Organization (TELO) - the Leader of the TELO Nadarajah Thangathurai, Selvarajah Kuttimani and Yoaachandran alias Selvadurai Sivsubramaniam alias Thevan were arrested about a week later by the Navy on a tip off.
+8.1 million from Peoples Bank, Neerveli, Jaffna and killing of Policemen - by Prabakaran, along with others of the Tamil Eelam Liberation Organization (TELO) - the Leader of the TELO Nadarajah Thangathurai, Selvarajah Kuttimani Yoqachandran alias and Selvadurai Sivsubramaniam alias Thevan were arrested about a week later by the Navy on a tip off.
 These three were arrested, when they were boarding a boat for India from "Manal Kadu" Point Pedro with the robbed jewellery.
 They were brought to Colombo and detained at Panagoda Army Camp.
 In Colombo several Tamil Police officers, some natives of Jaffna and others who had served in Jaffna were proffering expert advice on the terrain of Jaffna in assisting the investigation.
-I, who was an Inspector of Police then, had to take a back seat

-- as my knowledge of Jaffna was negligible.
+I, who was an Inspector of Police then, had to take a back seat as my knowledge of Jaffna was negligible.
 But when the base of investigations was shifted to the Army Camp Elephant Pass, all these expert officers shied off.
-Finally, I was the only Tamil officer concerned in the investigations based at the Army Camp Elephant Pass for three months. - c) My motivation to investigate any crime was the training and confidence instilled in me by my mentor Mr. Tyrell Goonetilleke and his conviction that if an investigator performs his obligations without considering himself the Judge & Jury, within the frame work of the law, desisting from torture, he need not fear investigating any crime.
+Finally, I was the only Tamil officer concerned in the investigations based at the Army Camp Elephant Pass for three months.

+c) My motivation to investigate any crime was the training and confidence instilled in me by my mentor Mr. Tyrell Goonetilleke and his conviction that if an investigator performs his obligations without considering himself the Judge & Jury, within the frame work of the law, desisting from torture, he need not fear investigating any crime.
 It was the investigator's responsibility only to elicit evidence and present it to court.
-It was the court which had to decide on the guilt of the suspect. - d) The then Inspector General of Police, Mr Ana Seneviratne, who visited Elephant Pass appreciated my services as the only Tamil officer. - e) Before shifting the base of investigation to Elephant Pass, I was tasked with the responsibility of questioning Kuttimani at the Panagoda Army Camp.
+It was the court which had to decide on the guilt of the suspect.

+d) The then Inspector General of Police, Mr Ana Seneviratne, who visited Elephant Pass appreciated my services as the only Tamil officer.

+e) Before shifting the base of investigation to Elephant Pass, I was tasked with the responsibility of questioning Kuttimani at the Panagoda Army Camp.
 Here he informed me, without my laying a finger on him, where he and Prabakaran buried Rs.
 3.1 million of the Rs.
 8.1 million robbed from the Neerveli bank, three days following the robbery.
-As an experienced investigator through probing cross questions, one could be certain whether the suspect was telling the truth or not. - f) Subsequently, it was decided by the top authorities of the CID to take the least important suspect of the three, Thevan, to Jaffna to conduct surprise raids on places to be pointed by the suspect. - g) I requested them to give me Kuttimni and that I would bring Rs.
+As an experienced investigator through probing cross questions, one could be certain whether the suspect was telling the truth or not.

+f) Subsequently, it was decided by the top authorities of the CID to take the least important suspect of the three, Thevan, to Jaffna to conduct surprise raids on places to be pointed by the suspect.

+g) I requested them to give me Kuttimni and that I would bring Rs.
 3.1 million.
 My request was turned down saying Kuttimani was too much an important person to lose.
 I said if Kuttimani was to escape, he will have to escape with my life.
 I was still in active Boxing then.